pikapods/docs.pikapods.com/manage/custom-domains.md

 1. Open _Pod Settings_ and then the _Domain_ tab.
 2. Enable _Custom Domain_.
 Take note of your pod's `xxx-yyy.pikapod.net` subdomain
-3. Ensure no CAA records are set that may prevent us from applying for a SSL certificate.
-If you already use CAA, please also add `sectigo.com`, as mentioned [here](https://help.zerossl.com/hc/en-us/articles/360060119753-Invalid-CAA-Records) **and** `letsencrypt.org` as mentioned [here](https://letsencrypt.org/docs/caa/).
+3. Ensure no CAA records are set that may prevent us from applying for an SSL certificate.
+If you already use CAA, please also add `sectigo.com`, as mentioned [here](https://help.zerossl.com/hc/en-us/articles/360060119753-Invalid-CAA-Records), **and** `letsencrypt.org`, as mentioned [here](https://letsencrypt.org/docs/caa/).
 4. Then, depending on if you want to map a subdomain (e.g. `status.my-domain.com`) or root (apex) domain (e.g. `my-domain.com`):

    `CNAME` record for subdomains: `status.my-domain.com.
 3600 IN CNAME xxx-yyy.pikapod.net`

    `ALIAS` record for root domains: `@ 3600 IN ALIAS xxx-yyy.pikapod.net`

-5. Use a tool like [DNS Checker](https://dnschecker.org/) to ensure the record on your domains shows your `pikapod.net` domain or the same IP.
+5. Use a tool like [DNS Checker](https://dnschecker.org/) to ensure the record for your domain shows your `pikapod.net` domain or the same IP.
-6. Finally, add the new domain on PikaPod's control panel.
+6. Finally, add the new domain in the PikaPods control panel.
 If the setup is correct, it will be verified and saved.

 After adding a domain, we will periodically check if DNS is still set up correctly.
 If there is any issue you will receive a notification.